 Though exam stress can help get better results, but not for everyone.
 Those who can not handle exam pressure in a healthy way can go through many psychological disorders and it may negatively impact their overall performance.

 Learn How to help your child handle exam pressure.

 Success is a lifetime journey

 Mainly, all schools provide knowledge and expect children to gain what they teach them.
-Sadly, the only way to know if a child has gained knowledge during the academic year is how much he/she scored in the exam.
+Sadly, the only way to know if a child has gained knowledge during the academic year is by how much he/she scored on the exam.